johnnynu/Coffeehaus/instructions.md

 2. Shop profiles with basic information
     - Each shop has a dedicated profile page featuring:
-        * Basic information (hours, address, price level) from Yelp
+        * Basic information (hours, address, price level) from Google Places
         * Interactive map showing the shop's location
         * List of recent posts tagged at this location